damianhakert/damianhakert.github.io/source/handbook/support/index.md

 - Tickets from customers should be answered within 1 business day, preferably sooner.
 - Tickets from social channels don't have a contractually set SLA, but internally we aim for no later than next business day for tickets from Disqus and Twitter.
-Ideally all other social channels should also be answered within 48 hours.
+Ideally all other social channels should also be answered within 2 business days.

 ## Support Turbo<a name="support-turbo"></a>